-In accordance with the requirements of paragraph 16(2) of Schedule 19 of the Finance Act 2016, the Wincanton Group presents the Group’s UK Tax Strategy for Wincanton plc and its UK subsidiaries (“UK Group”).
+In accordance with the requirements of paragraph 16(2) of Schedule 19 of the Finance Act 2016, the Wincanton Group presents the Group’s UK Tax Strategy for Wincanton plc and its UK subsidiaries (“UK Group”) for the year ended 31 March 2021.
 This tax strategy applies to all UK taxes applicable to the UK Group and has been approved by the Board of Directors of Wincanton plc (“the Board”).

 The policy will be reviewed annually.